-Families will be selected from the waiting list based on preference.
+Families will be selected from the waiting list based on preference and a random selection ranking method at the time the waiting list closes.
 Among applicants with the same preference, families will be selected on a first-come, first-served basis according to the date and time their complete application is received by the PHA.